wilsonify/wilsonify.github.io/content/recipes/MIXED MUSHROOM AND SPINACH121.md

 1 Put all the ingredients for the pesto in a food processor and blend until smooth-ish.
 No

 food processor?
-Chill the fuck out.
+Chill the   out.
 Just put the almonds in a plastic bag and smash them up

-with a rolling pin or a can until they are tiny, and chop the rest of that shit up super small, too.
+with a rolling pin or a can until they are tiny, and chop the rest of that    up super small, too.

 Mix it with a fork until it looks like a paste.
 Set it aside.